How to visit Mussenden Temple and Downhill Demesne

 World Monuments Watch – Mussenden Temple

-Mussenden Temple was completed in 1783 and over the centuries coastal erosion has caused the cliff to lose over 30 feet and by 1997 was only inches from the edge and within moments of collapsing into the sea.
+Mussenden Temple was built in 1785 and over the centuries coastal erosion has caused the cliff to lose over 30 feet and by 1997 the Temple was closer to the edge and within moments of collapsing into the sea.

 World Monuments Watch provided funding to help stabilize the cliff using rock anchors, bolts, and dowels to stop erosion and secure the escarpment.
 Cavities and large fissures on the cliff face were filled with pigmented mortar and local basalt.
 In 1998, the historic temple was secured and markers were placed on the cliff face to allow for regular inspections and monitoring of the erosion.